 Throughout the years, a commitment to thinking differently about animal welfare has led to countless first-of-their-kind programs, services, education and communication techniques that have been emulated by organizations all over the world.

 As a modern open admissions shelter, the Arizona Humane Society sees cases daily that are beyond the scope of imagination – abuse, neglect, abandonment.
-Although we can not save them all, there is not a day that goes by where we don’t try.
+Our Ethical No-Kill Philosophy ensures we never euthanize a pet for space or length of time.
+And although we can not save them all, there is not a day that goes by where we don’t try.
 For those we can save, we are blessed with many miracles… and the joy of pets.